Version 1.3.0 • Morphulus

 | Production-ready | No (fade interruptions) | Yes (7 effects) | Yes (all effects) |

 All Spectrus parameters are automatable from your DAW.
-Parameters follow the naming convention s{slot}{Effect}{Parameter} — for example, s1ChorusRate is Slot 1's Chorus Rate, and s3PlateDecayTime is Slot 3's Plate Reverb Decay.
+Parameters follow the naming convention s{slot}{Effect}{Parameter}.
+For example, s1ChorusRate is Slot 1's Chorus Rate, and s3PlateDecayTime is Slot 3's Plate Reverb Decay.

 Slot-level controls like level, mute, and solo are also automatable using names like slot1Level, slot1Mute, and slot1Solo.